Spoiler Alert: It’s not about weight.

 I'd love to hear how the notion of *being light* resonates with you.
 Comment here or send me an email to let me know.

 How are you doing with your Happiness Jars?
 Is it time to backfill a few entries?
 (I get behind sometimes, too... it's OK.
 We start where we are!)

-My friend, the artist Cammy Davis, interviewed me on her radio show awhile back.
-We had a blast and talked a lot about healthy tips and Happiness Jars!
+My friend, the artist Cammy Davis, interviewed me on her radio show a while back.
+We had a blast and talked a lot about health tips and Happiness Jars!
 You can listen to the recording here.